-For more information

-Refer to "Working with Project Databases" in the Serena PVCS Version Manager User's Guide or "Setting Up Version Manager Using the Desktop Client" in the Serena PVCS Version Manager's Administrator's Guide.
+For more Refer to "Working with Project Databases" in the User's Guide or "Setting Up Version Manager Using the Desktop Client" in the Administrator's Guide.

 Setting a Workspace

 Objective: To set a workspace and define a default workspace.